Reviewed by Ali Hope

 Two roads diverged in a yellow wood, and I took the one most travelled by.
 It was littered with corpses, as such roads are.
 But as you will have noticed, my own corpse is not among them.

 The other two testaments are told by young women, looking back at their adolescence/teenage years, as they came of age and began to make discoveries about the world they were living in.
-One of these young women has grown up in Gilead, while the other has grown up across the border in Canada, where she has witnessed protests against Gilead, and the visits of the Pearl Girls – sort of missionaries from Gilead.
+One of these young women has grown up in Gilead, the other has grown up across the boarder in Canada, where she has witnessed protests against Gilead, and the visits of the Pearl Girls – sort of missionaries from Gilead.
 The stories that Atwood weaves through these three testimonies are so compelling, full of twists and surprises; as ever her storytelling is perfect – and she writes so well too.
 There is such wisdom in this novel, such understanding of how people act – there is also so many wonderful, quotable nuggets of excellence.

 You don’t believe the sky is falling until a chunk of it falls on you.

-When we consider totalitarian regimes – and the world has seen its fair share of them – what we often ask ourselves is how ordinary people are persuaded to collaborate with what they must know to be evil.
-This question is explored in the story of Aunt Lydia particularly, and it is a fascinating element – it’s a chilling idea that intelligent people, previously politically unengaged, can be so easily coerced.
+When we consider totalitarian regimes – and the world has seen its fair share of them – what we often ask ourselves is how are ordinary people persuaded to collaborate with what they must know to be evil?
+This question is explored in the story of Aunt Lydia particularly, and it is a fascinating element – it’s a chilling idea that intelligent people, previously politically unengaged can be so easily coerced.

 You pride yourself on being a realist, I told myself, so face the facts.
 There’s been a coup, here in the United States, just as in times past in so many other countries.
 Any forced change of leadership is always followed by a move to crush the opposition.
 The opposition is led by the educated, so the educated are the first to be eliminated.

-The Testaments is a wonderful achievement.
-For an author to return to her fictional world after so long, and to do it so convincingly, is extraordinary.
+The Testaments is a wonderful achievement, for an author to return to her fictional world after so long, and to do it so convincingly is extraordinary.

 Margaret Atwood, The Testaments (Chatto & Windus, 2019).
-978-1784742324, 432pp., hardback.BUY at Blackwell’s via our affiliate link (Free UK P&P)
+978-1784742324, 432pp., hardback.BUY at Blackwell’s via our affiliate link (free UK P&P)